Dnefedkin/docs/content/getting-started/index.md

 ## Grafana

-[Grafana](https://grafana.com) is a popular tool for building beautiful dashboards.
+[Grafana](https://grafana.com) is a popular tool for building monitoring dashboards.
 Grafana has native support for prometheus and thanks to the excellent support for prometheus in Cloudprober itself, it's a breeze to build Grafana dashboards from Cloudprober's probe results.